 The third type of change management method helps you overcome the barriers to change.
 They are situation specific or topical.
 For example, using the principles in Patrick Lencioni’s Five Dysfunctions of a Team might help fix an ineffective leadership team.
 These methods are more prescriptive in nature and help you determine how to make specific improvements.
 Once you have identified the problem, use these tools to create the small (and not so small) wins.

-My Irresistible Change Guide combines all three methods in one practical toolkit.
+My Influence Change at Work™ Toolkit combines all three methods in one practical toolkit.
 Within a unique large-scale change process, the toolkit includes analysis tools and provides step-by-step methods for overcoming the most common barriers to change.

 What tools are you using to manage change?